At Cartwright’s because we are passionate about the work that we do, we are happy to announce that since 2013 we have been a Zero 2 Landfill company.

 What We Do at Cartwrights Waste Disposal

-At Cartwright’s because we are passionate about the work that we do, we are happy to announce that since 2013 we have been a Zero 2 Landfill company – meaning all waste is 100% recycled.
+At Cartwright’s because we are passionate about the work that we do, we are happy to announce that since 2013 we have been a Zero 2 Landfill company – meaning the majority of the waste is recycled.

 Currently, we recover 12 different types of waste that can be reused and we are working on many more.
 Not all waste can reused, for certain types there simply isn’t a commercially viable solution available on the market.
 Any waste that cannot be re-used is sent for incineration as Refused Derived Fuel (RDF) or solid recovered fuel (SRF) to various plants in the UK and Europe.